CebolaLab/scRNA/README.md

 Briefly, studies in mice have also uncovered interesting mechanisms, including zone-Specific alterations of LSECs in cirrhotic mouse liver [(Su et al. 2021)](https://www.sciencedirect.com/science/article/pii/S2352345X2030206X).

+Look at Xiong et al. 2019 (Landscape of intercellular crosstalk in healthy and NASH liver revealed by single-cell secretome gene analysis) and Terkelsen et al. (GSE145086).

 ### Methods for the analysis of scRNA-seq data

 #### Alignment, demultiplexing and quantification